 - standby or on-call allowances

-Your health and safety leave may go beyond 21 days.
-If so, you may be entitled to health and safety benefit from the Department of Employment Affairs and Social Protection.
-This will depend on your PRSI contributions.
+If your leave goes over 21 days, you may qualify for a health and safety benefit from the Department of Social Protection, depending on your PRSI contributions.

 Protection of employment rights